rust-lang/rfcs/text/0000-get_entry_name_function.md

 # Summary

-The goal of this RFC is to add a function to get the current entry's name without the full path.
+The goal of this RFC is to add a function to the [DirEntry](https://github.com/rust-lang/rust/issues/22926) structure in order to get the current entry's name without the full path.

 It has been initialized by @hugoduncan in this [rust-issue](https://github.com/rust-lang/rust/issues/22926).

 # Motivation